amihsan/quiz-app/README.md

 ## 💡 About

 This is the main repository of the Lebentest quiz app which includes both the frontend and backend logic of the application.
 It is a free online learning platform for individuals preparing for German integration tests, offering a range of quizzes to enhance their language skills and cultural knowledge.
+It is hosted on an Amazon EC2 instance, with traffic managed by an AWS Elastic Load Balancer for reliability.
+AWS CloudFront speeds up content delivery, and AWS Certificate Manager (ACM) ensures secure, encrypted communication.
+This setup provides a fast, secure, and reliable experience for users.

 ## View Demo (Deployed on AWS EC2)